jcu-eresearch/DC24-Rich-Data-Capture-Documentation/provisioning-user.rst

     Controls for adding points or navigating the map are located at the top right corner of the map:

-    - Navigate or drag the map to the desired location.
+    - .. image:: _static/map-navigate.png Navigate or drag the map to the desired location.
-    - Draw a single point.
+    - .. image:: _static/map-point.png Draw a single point.

     Name
         The name of the entered location, most research projects will have a code or name for each location such as Australian Wet Tropics or CU42A.